Milestone Shot Enhances Future of Stockpile Stewardship and Fusion Energy Science

 Meanwhile, fusion researchers around the world are working to develop the technology to generate electricity through fusion.
 Achieving ignition could lay the groundwork for developing an IFE-based power plant that could someday provide a safe, carbon-free, limitless, and sustainable source of electricity.

-Both fusion and SSP researchers benefited from “the shot” heard around the scientific community because both controlled and uncontrolled fusion take place at the same HED conditions—pressures of hundreds of billions of Earth atmospheres and temperatures in the hundreds of millions of degrees, hotter than the core of the sun.
+Both fusion and SSP researchers benefitted from “the shot” heard around the scientific community because both controlled and uncontrolled fusion take place at the same HED conditions—pressures of hundreds of billions of Earth atmospheres and temperatures in the hundreds of millions of degrees, hotter than the core of the sun.

 “There are many really cool pieces of data from this experiment,” said Mark Herrmann, program director for the Weapon Physics and Design Program in LLNL’s Weapons and Complex Integration Principal Directorate.
 “It’s really a testament to this Lab and the ability to move the needle on hard S&T things,” he said, “and the commitment to understand the very important processes that go on in our nuclear weapons, and our partnerships with many external partners—General Atomics, Los Alamos and Sandia national laboratories, the University of Rochester, and many others.”